zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 ## Calibrate

-In this section, we will connect to multiple cameras, capture images of [the calibration object][calibration_object-url], calculate transformation matrices, and save them to a .yaml file.
+In this section, we will connect to multiple cameras, capture images of [the calibration object][calibration_object-url], calculate transformation matrices, and save them to a YAML file.
 There are two samples:

 1. [MultiCameraCalibration][multi_camera_calibration_sample-url] - Connects to cameras and captures from each
-2. [MultiCameraCalibrationFromZDF][multi_camera_calibration_sample_from_files-url] - Loads existing point clouds from .ZDF files
+2. [MultiCameraCalibrationFromZDF][multi_camera_calibration_sample_from_files-url] - Loads existing point clouds from ZDF files

 ### Connect to cameras